Many still hesitate to get vaccine, but reluctance is easing

 So few people came for COVID-19 vaccinations in one county in North Carolina that hospitals there now allow anyone 16 or older to get a shot, regardless of where they live.
 Get a shot, get a free doughnut, the governor said.

-Alabama, with the country's lowest vaccination rate, launched a campaign to convince people the shots are safe.
+Alabama, which has the nation's lowest vaccination rate and a county where only 7% of residents are fully vaccinated, launched a campaign to convince people the shots are safe.
 Doctors and pastors joined the effort.

 On the national level, the Biden administration this week launched a “We Can Do This” campaign to encourage holdouts to get vaccinated against the virus that has claimed over 550,000 lives in the U.S.